Some relieved to find bodies as hundreds feared dead in Guatemala landslide

 In the town's crowded cemetery, families sobbed as they placed wreaths on hastily-sealed tombs stacked in walls, where simple inscriptions in cement listed the names of the dead.

-Reginaldo Gomez buried his grandson Andres in one of the tombs and asked that a space be set aside nearby for the boy's mother and sister, still missing among the mounds of earth and shattered buildings that litter the valley floor.
+Reginaldo Gomez buried his grandson Andres in one of the tombs and asked that a space be set aside nearby for the boy's mother and sister, still missing among the mounds of earth and shattered homes littering the valley floor at Santa Catarina.

-Along with his wife Angela, Gomez had earlier on Sunday mourned the four-year-old boy, garlanded with flowers in a small coffin lined with satin, at a modest home in Guatemala City.
+Along with his wife Angela, Gomez had earlier on Sunday mourned the 4-year-old boy, garlanded with flowers in a small coffin lined with satin, at a modest home in Guatemala City.

 "Andres was a happy, sweet, mischievous child but he isn't here any more.
 He isn't here and we have to stay here without them," Angela said.